 • Increased metabolism

-Is Neurostoming Painful?
+Is Neurostorming Painful?

 Because neurostorming places the brain in a fight-or-flight state, the body receives a flood of adrenaline and hormones that can lead to serious risks.
 Dehydration, weight loss, heart attacks, and damage and atrophy to the muscles and musculoskeletal system are common concerns.
 These symptoms can also cause significant pain for patients with neurostorming symptoms.

-How Long Does Neurostorming Last
+How Long Does Neurostorming Last?

 The length of time a patient may suffer from neurostorming may vary.
-Neurostorming can last anywhere from a few hours, to weeks, and even months in some cases.
+Neurostorming can last anywhere from a few hours to weeks and even months in some cases.
 Depending on the patient’s condition and when the neurostorming stops, they may either start the recovery process or face a worse outcome.

-Does Neurostorming Mean the Brain is Healing
+Does Neurostorming Mean the Brain is Healing?

 While the brain is a complex organ that can make us wonder how the brain repairs itself after a traumatic injury, there is no guarantee that it will heal itself in every instance of a brain injury.
 Likewise, neurostorming does not necessarily mean the brain is healing.
 However, the amount of neuroplasticity in the brain can increase the odds of recovery, which is more likely to happen in younger patients.